trishasarkar/jade/README.md

 * Need:
 Most fashion ecommerce sites today don’t offer a lot of interaction between the customer and the vendor.
 Hence queries of customers often go unanswered.
 * Solution:
-Jade - Can’t find your size?
+Fashion eCommerce site Jade - Can’t find your size?
 Want to find an online store?
 Contact the vendor by sending him your query!

 ## Process: